edupoux/MVA_2022_SL/README.md

 ## NEWS

-!** Attention: the course of Holger Scwhenk has been postponed to Friday April 11.
-There will be no course this Friday April 4, and all of the subsequent courses have been shifted by one week.** !
+**!Attention: the course of Holger Scwhenk has been postponed to Friday April 11.
+There will be no course this Friday April 4, and all of the subsequent courses have been shifted by one week.!**

-!** Attention: the course of Holger Scwhenk is interactive.
-There is no prerecorded video; you have to be present for the entire duration of the course, from 16h to 18h30  (including Q&A) ** !
+**!Attention: the course of Holger Scwhenk is interactive.
+There is no prerecorded video; you have to be present for the entire duration of the course, from 16h to 18h30  (including Q&A)!**

-!** Attention: the oral project presentation dates have been shifted back by two weeks.
-Instead of march 22 and 24, the dates will be on the following dates: Tuesday April 5 from 9am to 1pm, Wednesday April 6 from 9am to 1pm and Friday 8 from 1:30pm to 6:30 pm ** !
+**!Attention: the oral project presentation dates have been shifted back by two weeks.
+Instead of march 22 and 24, the dates will be on the following dates: Tuesday April 5 from 9am to 1pm, Wednesday April 6 from 9am to 1pm and Friday 8 from 1:30pm to 6:30 pm!**